automl/symbolic-explanations-hpo/README.md

 and dataset, by running

 ```
-python run_symbolic_explanation_hpobench.py.py --job_id 0
+python run_symbolic_explanation_hpobench.py --job_id 0
 ```

 By default, the symbolic regression will be fitted on the samples collected during Bayesian Optimization (a).
-By setting the option `use_random_samples` in the script to True, the symbolic regression will be fitted on the randomly sampled configurations (b).
-When setting the option `evaluate_on_surrogate` in the script to True, the symbolic regression will be fitted on the random samples with Gaussian process performance estimates (c).
+By setting the option `use_random_samples` in the script to `True`, the symbolic regression will be fitted on the randomly sampled configurations (b).
+When setting the option `evaluate_on_surrogate` in the script to `True`, the symbolic regression will be fitted on the random samples with Gaussian process performance estimates (c).

 ### Gaussian Process Baseline